Research

 The midnight sun and northern lights

-I will focus the following paragraphs on the projects I worked on rather than the life up there – which is worth mentioning due to the incredible work/life balance and the concept of fika that has changed my life.
-Something to note about the Master program at Umeå University is that each course is 2-months, except for the thesis that is 6 or 12 months.
-Students can take one course at a time, which involves one month of theoretical training and one month for a project – in the lab or in the field, or both.
-This makes these courses very intense and complete.
+In 2016, I applied for a one-year Erasmus for the first year of my Master's degree.
+I chose the University of Umeå because I could hit two birds with one stone: explore the North and discover a totally different culture and language.
+The incredible work/life balance, the school system and the concept of fika changed my life.
+The Master's program at Umeå University was also exciting, with each course lasting two months, except for the thesis, which is 6 or 12 months.
+Students can take one course at a time, which involves one month of theory and one month for a project – in the lab, field, or both.
+This made these courses very intense and complete.

 Forest Ecology